rfo909/CFT/README.md

 the calls to File.hash() above.

 Scripts contain no state, and are just a way of organizing code, making each script essentially a name space.

-- 70+ library object types
-- 390+ library functions

-About 30 of the library functions are global, the rest exist inside different object types.

 ## Functionality